agnpaw/MyApp/README.md

 # MyApp

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.0.3.
+The project was made to complete postgraduate studies in the field of Frontend Developer with Angular at the Andrzej Frycz Modrzewski Krakow University.
+The aim of the project was to create a flight search engine

 ## Development server